Carian language: Decipherment

-Prior to the late 20th century the language remained a total mystery even though many characters of the script seemed to be from the Greek alphabet.
-Using Greek phonetic values of letters investigators of the 19th and 20th centuries were unable to make headway and erroneously classified the language as non-Indo-European.
+Prior to the late 20th century, the language remained a total mystery, even though many characters of the script seemed to be from the Greek alphabet.
+Using Greek phonetic values of letters, investigators of the 19th and 20th centuries were unable to make headway and erroneously classified the language as non-Indo-European.

 A breakthrough was reached in the 1980s, using bilingual funerary inscriptions (Carian-Egyptian) from Egypt (Memphis and Sais).
 By matching personal names in Carian characters with their counterparts in Egyptian hieroglyphs, John D. Ray, Diether Schürr, and Ignacio J. Adiego were able to unambiguously derive the phonetic value of most Carian signs.
 It turned out that not a single Carian consonant sign has the same phonetic value as signs of similar shape in the Greek alphabet.
-By 1993 the so-called "Ray-Schürr-Adiego System" was generally accepted, and its basic correctness was confirmed in 1996 when in Kaunos (Caria) a new Greek-Carian bilingual was discovered, where the Carian names nicely matched their Greek counterparts.
+By 1993, the so-called "Ray-Schürr-Adiego System" was generally accepted, and its basic correctness was confirmed in 1996 when in Kaunos (Caria), a new Greek-Carian bilingual was discovered, where the Carian names nicely matched their Greek counterparts.

 The language turned out to be Indo-European, its vocabulary and grammar closely related to the other Anatolian languages like Lycian, Milyan, or Lydian.
-A striking feature of Carian is the presence of large consonant clusters, due to a tendency to not write short vowels.
+A striking feature of Carian is the presence of large consonant clusters, due to a tendency not to write short vowels.
 Examples: